Question

 Algorithm

-The direct idea is to use HashSet to use its constant search speed.
-Traverse each number in the array, if the current number is already in the HashSet, remove the number in the HashSet, otherwise add it to the HashSet.
+A direct idea is to use a HashSet due to its constant search speed.
+Traverse each number in the array, and if the current number is already in the HashSet, remove the number from the HashSet; otherwise, add it to the HashSet.

 This is equivalent to offsetting two by two.
-In the end, all the numbers that appear twice are removed from the HashSet, and the only one left is a single number.
+In the end, all the numbers that appear twice are removed from the HashSet, and the only number left is the single number.

-Since numbers are stored in binary in the computer, each bit is 0 or 1.
+Since numbers are stored in binary in computers, each bit is either 0 or 1.
 If we XOR two identical numbers, the exclusive OR of 0 and 0 is 0, and the exclusive OR of 1 and 1 is also 0.

-Then if we XOR all the numbers in the array, and each pair of the same number will get 0, and then the last remaining number is the number that has only one time.
+Therefore, if we XOR all the numbers in the array, each pair of identical numbers will result in 0, and the only number that appears once will be left.

 Code